galantelab/sideRETRO/docs/method.rst

 ------

-*Density Based Spatial Clustering of Applications with Noise* [1]_ is a desity based clustering algorithm designed to discover cluster in a **spatial database**.
+*Density Based Spatial Clustering of Applications with Noise* [1]_ is a density based clustering algorithm designed to discover cluster in a **spatial database**.
 In our particular case, the database is spatially of **one dimension** (the chromosome extension) and the points are represented by the **range** comprising the mapped reads